kwame-mintah/notes-md/learning-paths/machine-learning/06-feature-engineering.md

 ## Summary

 In summary, you can encode features that are otherwise inaccessible to the model (such as the categorical features).
 In these circumstances, simple techniques like one-hot encoding or ordinal encoding can go a long way.
 These techniques allows you to get more from the features you already had.
 For example, the encoding might be good; however, the pattern was difficult for the model to use.
 Presenting a variable in a way that makes the data available to the model is a key to the development of a high-performing model.

+[^1]: An algorithm is a sequence of instructions or a set of rules that are followed to complete a task or solve a problem.

 ---